hypercliq/shutdown-cleanup/README.md

 7. Wait for review and merge
 8. Celebrate your contribution!

 Remember to add tests for your changes and ensure that all tests pass before submitting a pull request.
-Also lint and format your code according to the project's standards.
+Also, lint and format your code according to the project's standards.

 ## License